rayneong/c-p-and-e-final-project-spring-2018/README.md

 - Ryan Ong

 ## Summary
 The device is made up of two parts: (1) a series of buzzers surrounding (2) a central control box.
 Each buzzer is mounted on top of a post and is connected to the box in the center.
 The box is made of foamboard with 10 laser diodes and an equal number of photoresistors.
-The diodes are placed on two adjacent sides of the box with 7 on the longer side and 3 on the shorter side and emit laser to the photoresistors that are on the opposite sides of the box.
+The diodes are placed on two adjacent sides of the box with 7 on the longer side and 3 on the shorter side and emit laser to the photoresistors that are on the opposite sides of the box, forming an interactive 'grid' of lasers.
 The longer side maps to 7 different notes (CDEFGAB), and the shorter side represents three octaves (2/3/4).
 The Featherboard reads the resistance and changes the sound (frequency, pitch, interval, etc.) of the buzzers accordingly.
 Each Featherboard manages a unique harmonic of the desired note, culminating in a more unique sound and timbre.
 If multiple notes are triggered simultaneously, the machine will play an arpeggio of notes in ascending order.

 ## Components